aplteam/Tatin/docs/SyntaxReference.md

 `r` is a nested vector of character vectors with the full names of all principal packages installed.
 The length will match the number of packages specified as `identifiers`.

+Notes:

+* The target folder must already exist
+* The package ID(s) might use any case, meaning that if the package's name is `foo-Goo-1.2.3` then you might as well spell it `foo-GOO-1.2.3` or `FOO-goo-1.2.3`: it would not make a difference

 ### ListDeprecated